1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-Can you get gallstones without a gallbladder?
+Is it possible to get gallstones without the gallbladder?

-Is gallbladder removal safe long-term?
+Is gallbladderectomy safe in the long-term?

 Related Blogs